tommyettinger/textratypist/README.md

 OpenMoji is also not a font, but it clearly has a CC-BY-SA 4.0 license, and the BY clause should be satisfied by attributing [the OpenMoji Project](https://openmoji.org/).
 The SA clause should be satisfied by any users of OpenMoji continuing to provide attribution.
 There isn't a non-commercial clause for any assets here.

+[Noto Color Emoji also have their own license](knownFonts/Noto-Emoji-License.txt), which is very permissive (OFL) and should probably be shown with any other legal texts when distributed.

 The logo was made by Raymond "raeleus" Buckley and contributed to this project.
 It can be used freely for any purpose, but I request that it only be used to refer to this project unless substantially modified.